j-midgley13/node-readme-hw9/Develop/README.md

 ## Installation

-kfjbs dkj ghsdkjgh
+Clone the repository.
+Open in code editor.
+While in the file, download inquirer by typing "npm i inquirer" in to the command line.

 ## Usage

-oifhsdoigfhsdo ih
+After a successful installation, type "node index.js" into the command line.
+Follow the prompts, and a ReadMe will automatically be generated.

 ## License

-This project is currently licensed under the BSD 3--clause license.
+This project is currently licensed under the The Unlicense license.

 ## Contributing

-kjfkjdhf sd
+No contributions at this time.
+Thank you.

 ## Tests

-k
+Tests may be by trial and error.
+Follow installation and usage instructions.

 ## Questions